MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-prebuilt-form-recognizer-models/includes/4-use-financial-id-tax-models.md

 ## Using the W-2 model

-The W-2 form is issued by the United States Internal Revenue Service (IRS) and used and used by individuals to report employees' wages and taxes withheld.
+The W-2 form is issued by the United States Internal Revenue Service (IRS) and used by individuals to report employees' wages and taxes withheld.
 The form has more than 14 boxes and describes the employee's earnings in a year.

 The Form Recognizer W-2 model is trained on many examples of the W-2 form and can extract many fields from it, including: